domRiddle/ASF/Localization.md

 > This is especially useful if you have a lot of keys to redeem and you're guaranteed to hit <code>RateLimited</code> status before you're done with your entire batch.

-As you can see, `RateLimited` word here is inside a code block and indicates internal ASF code status - this should not be translated.
+As you can see, `RateLimited` word here is inside a code block and indicates internal ASF code status that should not be translated.
 Likewise, you shouldn't translate other code blocks, such as names of config properties (e.g. `TradingPreferences`), enum members (e.g. `Stable` and `Experimental` options of `UpdateChannel`) and likewise.

 However, just because those words should not be translated, doesn't mean that you can't add appropriate translation next to them, for example in brackets.

 > Ta funkcja jest wyjątkowo użyteczna w przypadku aktywacji dużej ilości kluczy i gwarancji napotkania statusu <code>RateLimited</code> (zbyt częstej aktywacji) przed ukończeniem całej partii kluczy.